mlcommons/ck/docs/README.md

-Collective Mind (CM) is a lightweight, non-intrusive and technology-agnostic workflow automation framework being developed by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) based on the feedback from the community, Google, Arm, AMD, Neural Magic, OctoML, Nvidia, Qualcomm, Dell, HPE, Red Hat, Intel, TTA, One Stop Systems, ACM and [other organizations and individual contributors](CONTRIBUTING.md).
+Collective Mind (CM) is a lightweight, non-intrusive and technology-agnostic workflow automation framework being developed by the [MLCommons Task Force on Automation and Reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md) based on the feedback from the [the community, MLCommons members and individual contributors](CONTRIBUTING.md).

 The goal is to provide a common, simple and human-readable interface to manage, run, reproduce and customize diverse AI/ML apps, benchmarks and research projects across continuously changing